FAQs

 How far in advance do I need to book a session?

 A good rule of thumb is to book 2-4 weeks in advance.
-However, I’m always willing to squeeze you in when I can.
+However, we’re always willing to squeeze you in when we can.

 How do I book a session?

-Shoot me an email and I’ll get back to you right away.
-I like to talk with people on the phone.
-Old fashioned, I know, but it gives us both a chance to see if the vibe is right.
-If that doesn’t work, we can always put together a session via text or email.
+Shoot us an email and we’ll get back to you right away.
+We like to talk with people on the phone.
+Old fashioned, we know, but it gives us both a chance to see if the vibe is right.
+We can also connect via text or email, if it’s more convenient.

 Do you require a deposit?

-Yes, I require a 50% non-refundable deposit to book your session.
+Yes, we require a 50% non-refundable deposit to book your session.

 Do you charge a fee for credit card payments or offer discounts for cash?